madprops/gifmaker/README.md

 You can make `TOML` files that define the arguments to use.

-Provide the path of a script like this: `--script="/path/to/script.toml"`
+Provide the path of a script like this: `--script "/path/to/script.toml"`

 For example, a script can look like this: